JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Create the ‘www-readwrite’ group.

 Since I do a lot of web development & systems administration on collaborative Ubuntu servers, I like to create a unique group which I assign users to.
-This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to system administrator rights.
+This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to grant them system administrator rights.

+First, create the `www-readwrite` group using `groupadd`:

     sudo groupadd www-readwrite

-First, add the user’s to the `www-readwrite` group:
+Then add the user’s you created above to the newly created `www-readwrite` group:

     sudo adduser sysop www-readwrite
     sudo adduser user www-readwrite

-And now, let’s set the user’s default group to `www-readwrite` so every file they create is actually assigned the group of `www-readwrite` like so:
+And finally set the user’s default group to `www-readwrite` so every file they create is actually assigned the group of `www-readwrite` like so:

     sudo usermod -g www-readwrite sysop
     sudo usermod -g www-readwrite user

-With the user & group basics set, let’s move onto the more sundry server setup things.

 ### Set the server time & related timezone info.